Nienwalde

-Nienwalde is a village within Gartow in Lower Saxony, Germany.
+Nienwalde is a village in Gartow in Lower Saxony, Germany.
 It belongs to the county Lüchow-Dannenberg and it is situated near the border to Saxony-Anhalt.

 The municipality is around 6,34 km2, and the number of inhabitants amounts to 307.

 History

 In 1360, Nienwalde, formerly known as Nygendorp, was mentioned in a document for the first time.
 After Nygendorp became part of the Electorate of Hanover in 1690, it was renamed into Niendorf.
 On the 24th of December, a fire destroyed 20 courts.
 After 7 weeks the town was rebuilt a few hundred meters south of the old position.
 In order to protect against further fires, oaks were planted around the courts.
 Eventually, in 1936 Niendorf was named Nienwalde.
 The former boundary to the German Democratic republic was only one kilometer away.
-On July 1, 1972 Nienwalde was incorporated into Gartow.
+On July 1, 1972, Nienwalde was incorporated into Gartow.

 Points of interest

 The 2007 opened observation tower Klaus-Bahlsen-Turm is built for watching Sea eagles.